Mayer Brown expands FDA regulatory capabilities with addition of George O'Brien

 “Understanding and successfully navigating the ever-changing regulatory environment is increasingly important for life sciences companies, whether in product development, patent litigation or across the spectrum of life sciences transactions,” said Mr. O’Brien.
 “Merging my years of experience with Mayer Brown’s robust life sciences practice and geographic reach will further enhance our capabilities to serve the firm’s clients in the global pharmaceuticals, biotech and medical device industries.”

-“George’s deep FDA expertise will be a terrific addition to so many aspects of our work for our life sciences and food and beverage clients and adds further depth to our excellent regulatory and transactional capabilities across our global platform,” added Liz Espín Stern, the managing partner of Mayer Brown’s Washington DC office.
+“George’s deep FDA expertise will be a terrific addition to so many aspects of our work for our life sciences and food and beverage clients and adds further depth to our excellent regulatory and transactional capabilities across our international firm,” added Liz Espín Stern, the managing partner of Mayer Brown’s Washington DC office.